 Connecting Common Database Types

 Each database platform has its own connection requirements.
-Here's a practical guide for the databases most commonly used by UK SMEs.
+Here is a practical guide for the databases most commonly used by UK SMEs.
+Understanding the specific syntax and configuration options for your particular database engine will help you set up a secure, reliable connection on the first attempt rather than troubleshooting configuration errors through trial and error.

 PostgreSQL